roojs/roobuilder/docs/node_to_nodeprop.md

 - **Issue Tracking**: Detailed checklist created and all issues addressed
 - **Overall Status**: All code generation working correctly after refactoring

-### Phase 9: Fix New UI Components - Model Update Issues ❌ **PENDING**
+### Phase 9: Fix New UI Components - Model Update Issues 🔄 **IN PROGRESS**

 **Objective**: Fix new UI components so that model is updated correctly

 **Significant Issues to Address**:
-1. ❌ New pulldown for type - not updating anything yet
+1. ✅ New pulldown for type - now updating with Action.ChangeProp
 2. ❌ New prop_name editor is not updating left tree
 3. ❌ Class search would be better as a not 'starts with'
 4. ❌ Test drag drop, object add and property add
 5. ❌ Add logging to actions - so that we can debug the actions only taking place
 6. ❌ See if we can change the undo/redo to use the action manager
+7. ⚠️ **ISSUE**: Saving file after class change blanks out children nodes

 **Implementation Status**:
-- ❌ **TODO**: Fix type pulldown to properly update model when changed
+- ✅ **COMPLETED**: Type pulldown (xtypedropdown) now properly updates model using Action.ChangeProp
+  - Created Node.new_from_node_flat() for flat node serialization
+  - Generalized Action.ChangeProp to accept NodeBase (works for both Node and NodeProp)
+  - Added notify["selected"] listener with proper action integration
+  - ✅ **WORKS**: Class changing functionality working correctly with undo/redo
 - ❌ **TODO**: Fix prop_name editor to update left tree on changes
 - ❌ **TODO**: Improve class search to use 'contains' instead of 'starts with'
 - ❌ **TODO**: Test and verify drag/drop functionality